conrad619/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 Here are the things that you should take note in adding an application:

 1. **Application ID** - this will be the unique id of your application in the Network.
-Please note that characters should be in lower case, no spaces are allowed.
+Note that the characters should be in lower case, no spaces are allowed.
 2. **Description** - this is a short and concise human readable description of your application.
 3. **Application EUI** - this will be generated automatically by The Things Network for convenience.
 4. **Handler Registration** - handler you want to register this application to.

-- After you fill in the necessary information, press the "**Add application**" button at the bottom of this page.
+- After you fill in the necessary information, press the "**Add application**" button at the bottom of the page.
 If you see the following page, this means that you have successfully registered your application.

 <rk-img
   src="/assets/images/wisduino/rak811-evaluation-board/quickstart/connecting-to-ttn/b8569qy8g7xlvekg84xt.png"